hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_matrix_of_futuristic_data_vi_cf1bdc71-a22f-4da7-aa90-51ef766cf24b-0_3.content.md

 ## Connect with Us

 We value feedback from our readers and are always looking for ways to improve our website.
 If you have any comments, suggestions, or questions, please don't hesitate to connect with us.
-You can reach us through our contact form or by emailing us directly at [email protected]
+You can reach us through our contact form or by emailing us directly at me@pavolhejny.com

 Thank you for visiting our website, and we hope you find the background of futuristic data visualizations and graphs as inspiring as we do!